General solution of the time evolution of two interacting harmonic oscillators: Time evolution of the system

 Let us now proceed with our main computation.
 We first note that the problem of computing the time evolution with the Hamiltonian \eqref{basic:hamiltonian} has been so far addressed only in certain particular cases, where $\omega_\text{a}=\omega_\text{b}$ and $g_\text{bs}=g_\text{sq}$ in \cite{Estes:Keil:1968}, for $g_\text{sq}=0$ (i.e., the rotating wave approximation) and for $\lambda_\textrm{a}=\lambda_\textrm{b}=0$ in \cite{Portes:Rodrigues:2008,Urzua:Ramos-Prieto:2019}.
 General methods have also been put forward using Lie algebra approaches \cite{Bruschi:Lee:2013,Sandoval-Santana:Ibarra-Sierra:2016}, however, exact solutions are typically difficult to obtain in this way.

-The Hamiltonian \eqref{basic:hamiltonian} can be easily diagonalised by a Bogoliubov (i.e., \textit{symplectic}) transformation, therefore providing (symplectic) eigenvalues $\kappa_\pm$, namely, the eigenvalues of $i\,\boldsymbol{\Omega}\,\boldsymbol{H}$.
-Work in this direction has already been done for simpler cases \cite{Abdalla:1994,Mukhopadhyay:2018}.
+Our approach starts by recalling that the Hamiltonian \eqref{basic:hamiltonian} can be easily diagonalised by a Bogoliubov (i.e., \textit{symplectic}) transformation, therefore providing (symplectic) eigenvalues $\kappa_\pm$, namely, the eigenvalues of $i\,\boldsymbol{\Omega}\,\boldsymbol{H}$.
+Work in this direction has already been done for simpler scenarios \cite{Abdalla:1994,Mukhopadhyay:2018}.
 In the present case, some algebra allows us to compute $\kappa_\pm$, which have full expression that can be found in \eqref{symplectic:frequencies:appendix}.
-For simplicity, we present below the solution for the particular case $\lambda_\textrm{a}=\lambda_\textrm{b}=0$, which reads